Kohima district

 Kohima district (/koʊˈhiːmə/) is a district of the Indian state of Nagaland.
 It is the home of the Angami Nagas.
-As of 2011, it is the most populous district of Nagaland (out of then-12, now 16), with a population of 267,988, 45% of which is urban.
+As of 2011, it is the most populous district of Nagaland (out of then-12, now 17), with a population of 267,988, 45% of which resides in urban area.
 The district is home to 13.55% of Nagaland's entire population.
 The administrative headquarters of the district is located at Kohima, the capital city of Nagaland.
-Kohima District is also the seventh-largest district in Nagaland with an area of 1207 sqkm.
+Kohima District is also the seventh-largest district in Nagaland, with an area of 1207 sqkm.

 History

 Prior to India's independence, the area was part of Naga Hills District, with Kohima as the district headquarters.

 Kohima District was created as one of the three districts of the newly inaugurated Nagaland state on 1 December 1961.
 In 1973, the new districts of Phek and Wokha were created out of Kohima District, as in 1997 Dimapur District was similarly carved out.
 Peren District was carved out in 2003.
+The 2021 creation of Tseminyü District left Kohima District in its current form.